Pravesh-Sudha/100-Days-of-Code/README.md

 - Applying all the manifests
 - Exposing port 6443 for connection and 30007 to expose mongo service

+### Day 87: Deploying a Three-tier Application on EKS
+- Setting up a host server with t2.micro ec2 instance
+- Creating Docker Images for Frontend, backend and database
+- Pushing the Images to AWS ECR
+- Creating a EKS Cluster and applying the manifest file
+- Installing a AWS Loadbalancer

 ... continue updating log for each day ..._

 ## Connect